Workplace Grievance & What it can do to your business A situation that triggers a crisis at work could be...

-Good people always know other good people.
 Remember this quote when launching an employee referral program.
-Recruitment has many strategies, employee referral recruitment is one of the best ways that proves its efficiency most of the time.
+Recruitment has many strategies, employee referral recruitment is one of the best ways that prove its efficiency most of the time.
 How do you establish an employee referral program that leads only qualified candidates to your business?

 What Is an Employee Referral Program?